You are currently viewing What You Can Wear in Alaska in January (lookbook)

 Daily mean temperatures, minimum and maximum temperature in January 2020 as an example how actual conditions can differ from the 30 year mean.

-Tips What to pack for Alaska in January
+Tips What to Pack for Alaska in January

 Thus, pack for layering!
 Stick to matching neutrals and colors.
 Best make sure to select clothes from your closet that all match with each other.